Key findings from the Pandora Papers investigation

 Here are the key takeaways:

 1. Country leaders on five continents use the offshore system: The Pandora Papers expose the offshore holdings of 35 current and former country leaders, according to analysis by the ICIJ.
 The new records show more than $106 million spent by King Abdullah II of Jordan on luxury homes in Malibu, Calif., Washington, D.C., and other locations; millions of dollars in property and cash secretly owned by the leaders of Kenya and the Czech Republic; and the acquisition of a luxury waterfront apartment in Monaco by a Russian woman after she reportedly had a child with Russian President Vladimir Putin.
 Representatives of Abdullah have denied any impropriety or use of public funds.
-The Czech and Kenyan leaders did not respond to request for comment, nor did the Kremlin and the Russian woman.
+The Russian woman did not respond to request for comment.

 The investigation exposes more than twice as many offshore account holders and political figures as the Panama Papers, an earlier ICIJ-led global study of offshore finance, and relies on a larger trove of confidential information.